azat-co/fullstack-javascript/chapter2/chapter2.md

     [lesscss.org](http://lesscss.org).
 You could unpack it into your development folder (~/Documents/Development) or any other folder.

--   Twitter Bootstrap is a CSS/LESS framework.
+-   Bootstrap is a CSS/LESS framework.
 It's available at [twitter.github.com/bootstrap](http://twitter.github.com/bootstrap).

 -   jQuery is available at [jquery.com](http://jquery.com).